GPSnoopy/BelgianChocolateDuke3D/README.md

 ### Known Issues

 * 64-bit: Save games do not work.
-* Linux: MIDI does not play (vcpkg does need configure sdl2-mixer for it).
+* Linux: MIDI does not play (vcpkg does not configure sdl2-mixer for it).
 * Engine: Leaning left/right falls back to low-res rendering.

 ## Requirements